akash-vhotkar/akash-vhotkar/README.md

 Hi, I'm Akash Vhotlar, a passionate self-taught Full Stack web developer  from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 <p align="center">
   <img width="460" height="300" src="https://github.com/abhisheknaiidu/abhisheknaiidu/raw/master/code.gif?raw=true">
 </p>